 Options include adaptive xenon headlights, Park Distance Control and a Sport Package that features 18-inch tires.

 BMW promotes the "youthful, sporty ambience" of the five-passenger cockpit, which features familiar analog gauges.
 A navigation system is optional.
 Leatherette upholstery is standard, and leather is optional.

 Under the Hood

 Side-impact airbags are standard for front occupants and optional for rear passengers.
-Curtain-type bags, which BMW calls its Head Protection System, protect occupants in the front and rear.
+Side curtain-type airbags, which BMW calls its Head Protection System, protect occupants in the front and rear.
 Dynamic Stability Control includes traction control with engine and brake intervention.

 Smoothness is the X3's top attribute.
-Beyond its all-wheel-drive talents, the X3 is simply enjoyable to drive, performing with grace and ease in nearly every way.
+Beyond its all-wheel-drive talents, the X3 is simply enjoyable to drive; it performs with grace and ease.
 Even if its offroad capabilities are modest, the X3 outperforms typical SUVs.

 Automatic-transmission operation could hardly be better.
-It downshifts so masterfully on long upgrades that you don't feel gear changes at all.
+It downshifts so masterfully on long upgrades that you don't feel gear changes.
 The manual gearshift works with comparable expertise.
 Even though the clutch isn't always easy to modulate, obtaining smooth takeoffs isn't difficult.
 Manual-shift acceleration with the larger engine is eager but not record-setting, and it turns tepid when trying to pass if you're in the wrong gear.
-Ordinarily quiet, the engine sounds strained at higher rpm.
+The engine is ordinarily quiet, but it sounds strained at higher rpm.